 An interview with George Petrakos from Adamas about the real impact of Logitech G’s Pro Alliance lounge at DreamHack Stockholm and beyond!

-The conclusion of ESL Impact Season 6 is happening live at DreamHack Stockholm, and the top women CS2 esports teams are duking it out for the prize pool of $123,000 plus the winning title.
+The conclusion of ESL Impact Season 6 is happening live at DreamHack Stockholm, and the top women's CS2 esports teams are duking it out for the prize pool of $123,000 plus the winning title.
 What's so special about this tournament is that whenever players need to refresh or refocus, they can visit Logitech G PRO Series' Pro Alliance lounge where there are massage beds, snacks, beverages, and even Adamas coach George Petrakos to help them bring out their best performance.
 Esports.gg sat down with Petrakos for an interview about the importance of the lounge, the real impact it has on esports athletes, and more!

 George Petrakos talks Pro Alliance lounge at DreamHack Stockholm